bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1_3-Investigation.md

 - everyone ops for an efficiency room, except for Gereon who chooses a suite.

-After a much needed freshening up, they head for lunch with Gereon's contact.
+After a much needed freshening up, they regroup.
+Nisk brought up the a potential avenue for getting information on the street gangs involved in the Dock 94 attack from a contact she had in Little Akiton.
+There was time enough before meeting with Gereon's contact.

-### The Corporate Contact

-Gereon is able to squeeze some critical information from his corporate contact, but the meal tab seemed excessive to most of the team (115cr):

-- Following the arrival of the Acreon, Astral Extractions secretly hired a violent Absalom Station street gang called the Downside Kings to coerce the Hardscrabble Collective into abandoning its claims on the Acreon and the Drift Rock.

 ### A Visit to Little Akiton